midl-dev/polkashots-website/getting-started.md

 These snapshots are **not** archive snapshots.
 You must run your validator with the `--unsafe-pruning` argument after starting your node from the snapshots provided here.
 The `--unsafe-pruning` mode is sufficient to run a validator node.

-Substrate has an `export-blocks` and `import-blocks` option, but these snapshots do not use it.
-Instead, we provide raw database backends because recovery is faster than with the block import function.
+Substrate has an `export-blocks` and `import-blocks` option, but these snapshots do not make use of it.
+The `import-blocks` function verifies every block, which is as slow as an initial sync.
+Instead, we provide raw database backend files because setup is faster than with the block import function.

 ### How does it work ?